Uberspace/lab/source/guide_bitwarden.rst

 Build the server executable:

-.. note :: If that doesn't work the first time, just try again.
+.. note :: If that doesn't work the first time and the build failed, **just try again**.

 .. code-block:: console